-Over the past 35 years, he has gained extensive operational experience in law enforcement, especially in criminal investigations – in which child pornography and sexual offense cases are playing an increasingly dominant role.
+Ben van Mierlo has been working for the Dutch Police in different fields of work, most recently as Divisional Commander.
+Over the past 38 years, he has gained extensive operational and leadership experience in law enforcement, especially in criminal investigations and cybercrime – in which child pornography and sexual offense cases are playing an increasingly dominant role.
 These offenses have a major impact on the personal integrity of children – a very vulnerable group in our society.
 The emergence of the internet has made international cooperation and coordination in the fight against child pornography and exploitation more necessary than ever.
-It is Detective Chief Inspector Peter Reijnders ambition to facilitate and strengthen this cooperation in the years to come.
+It is Chief Superintendent Ben van Mierlo ambition to facilitate and strengthen this cooperation in the years to come.

-For the last six years, Peter has been working as the Program Manager of the National Reinforcement Program against Child Abuse (Images).
-In cooperation with the Public Prosecutor’s Office and under the guidance of the responsible Chief Constable, Peter has been responsible for building up a new multidisciplinary National Child Abuse Images Unit, while under close political and media pressure.
+For the last six years, Ben has been working as the National Coordinator for Online Child Sexual Exploitation and Travelling Child Sex Offenders.
+In cooperation with the Public Prosecutor’s Office and under the guidance of the responsible Chief Constable, Ben is responsible for all operations in this area in the Netherlands.

-Peter holds a Master’s degree in Criminology from the University of Leuven.
-He has been a teacher at the Benelux University and has been working within the Dutch police since 1984.
+Ben holds a Master’s degree in Strategic Leadership from Stirling University (Scotland).
+He has been a teacher at the Police Staff College and has been working within the Dutch police since 1980.

 Royal Canadian Mounted police (RCMP)

 Officer in Charge – Canadian Police Centre for Missing and Exploited Children/Behavioural Sciences Branch